KiceSanders/moxee-coding-challenge/README.md

 This assessment is designed to take 2-4 hours depending on your level of experience.
 If at any point during the above configuration or coding, please reach out and let us know!
 It is a strength, not a weakness, to know when to ask for help.

-### Finally, don't forget to go the extra mile and add soemthing extra.
-We want to be impressed!
+### Finally, don't forget to go the extra mile and add some of your own flair!
+Have fun!